Essie Ackland: Later life

 Ackland returned from overseas and toured Australia again in 1948, accompanied by Geoffrey Parsons.
 On 13 June 1948, she sang with the Sydney Symphony Orchestra under Eugene Goossens.
 The Bulletin reported in September that after finishing her interstate tour for the ABC with a matinee in Sydney Town Hall and a recital at Wollongong she gave a series of concerts in the northern coalfields commissioned by the Joint Coal Board, in which Adelaide violinist Carmel Hakendorf and pianist Geoffrey Parsons accompanied her.
 They performed in three other states in Brisbane, Toowoomba, Lismore, Murwillumbah, Broken Hill, Adelaide, Mount Gambier, and Kalgoorlie.

 Ackland retired in 1949.
 She lived at Gosford before her death in February 1975 aged 78 in Mosman, a Sydney suburb.
+She was cremated.